Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 - Once the beast will follow basic commands and join you on some hunts it will require more effort to improve its life and effectiveness.
 - Through more rigorous training and studying of the beast you will be able to raise it into a wonder companion and partner.
 ### Taming Wild Beasts:
+- Wild beast or Organic Animals have different basic requirements to take them in as pets and companions than their mechanic counter parts.
+#### Breaking the Ice:
+- To break the ice with a beast you must find a way to lure the beast in, and gain its trust.
+#### Basic Training:
+- Once the beast is comfortable around you and will follow you to some success you will have to train it and keep it happy.
+Doing so will keep the beast around and unlock its potential.
+#### Companionship :
+- Once the beast will follow basic commands and join you on some hunts it will require more effort to improve its life and effectiveness.
+- Through more rigorous training and studying of the beast you will be able to raise it into a wonder companion and partner.
 ### Taming Mechanical Beasts: